pyriemann.clustering.PotatoField¶

 Parameter names mapped to their values.

-- partial_fit(X, y=None, alpha=0.1)¶
+- partial_fit(X, y=None, *, sample_weight=None, alpha=0.1)¶

-Partially fit the potato field from covariance matrices.
+Partially fit the potato field.

 - Parameters: